 China has an amazing world-class high-speed train system.
 Their high-speed trains travel at lightning speed throughout China, and you can reach all major cities by high-speed trains.
 But with most things in China, it is helpful if you know how to navigate this high-speed train system.

-China’s high-speed trains are a wonderful way to travel around China.
-But high-speed train tickets may not be easy for foreigners to obtain without speaking and reading Chinese.
+China’s high-speed trains are an excellent way to travel around China.
+But high-speed train tickets may not be easy for foreigners without speaking and reading Chinese.
 Train security also has specific rules and regulations about what you can carry onboard.
 The train platform may work a bit differently than what foreigners are used to.
 To help you to be able to navigate China’s high-speed train system better, we have given you 7 tips to help you on your journey.

 About the Chinese high-speed train system.